EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, and IV_3.

-* Verify that the unverified identity of the Initiator is among the allowed identities for this connection.
+* Verify that the identity of the Initiator is among the allowed identities for this connection.

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.